marsdd/employment-pathways/README.md

 # employment-pathways

-# Visualizing Employment Pathways using ONET Occupations
+# Visualizing employment pathways using job posting data

-Build employment pathways using ONET occupations and tree strucutres.
+Build employment pathways using job posting data and tree strucutres.
 For any occupation, identify its 5 nearest neighoubring occupations - this will be the nodes of the first level of depth of the tree.
 Repeat this for each occupation node in the tree, up to 4 levels of depth.

 ## Getting Started

-Visualisation [HERE](https://uamarasinghe.github.io/employment-pathways.github.io/).
-At the bottom of the page, you'll find a dropdown where you can chose the occupation you want to build the employment pathway for.
+Visualisation [HERE](https://marsdd.github.io/employment-pathways/index.html).
+Select an occupation from the drop down to

 ### Methodology